 Who has the best chance of a successful H and C Application?

 Yes, it is.
 Major numbers of applications are assessed on the basis of problems faced by a person if he or she is to return to his or her native country.
-It is important to note that economic and/or social hardship suffering at native country make the case strong for Humanitarian and Compassionate applications but these are not essential for H and C applications.
+It is important to note that economic and/or social hardship and suffering in the native country make the case strong for Humanitarian and Compassionate applications, but these are not essential for H and C applications.